 PAT CERRONI | HEAD COACH

-Cerroni has led UW-Oshkosh to NCAA Division III postseason appearances in three of the past five seasons, including trips to the program's first national championship game in 2016, to the semifinals in the school's playoff debut in 2012 and to the quarterfinal round in 2015.
+Pat Cerroni enters his 12th year as UW-Oshkosh’s head football coach after leading the Titans to NCAA Division III postseason appearances in four of the past six seasons, including trips to the program's first national championship game in 2016, to the semifinals in both the school's playoff debut in 2012 and in 2017, and to the quarterfinal round in 2015.

 In 2016, Cerroni's Titans ranked third nationally in turnovers (43) and interceptions gained (27); fifth in fumbles recovered (16), turnover margin (+1.8) and points allowed per game (12.7); and seventh in passing efficiency defense (93.03).

 In 2015, UW-Oshkosh advanced to the quarterfinal round of the NCAA Championship and concluded the season with an 11-2 record.
 The Titans ended UW-Whitewater's NCAA-leading 36-game winning streak with a 10-7 decision in the regular season and established a WIAC record with 829 yards of offense during a 69-14 rout over UW-Stout.